Guidance for Collaboration and Alignment Across the Canada Energy Regulator Governance Structure

 - transparency, diversity and inclusion

 The Commission is responsible for making adjudicative decisions and recommendations pursuant to the CER Act and other legislation.
-The Commission is part of the CER and contributes to the overall effective delivery of the CER’s mandate.
+The Commission is part of the CER and contributes to the overall effective delivery of the CER’s mandate, operating in a manner consistent with the strategic direction of the CER while maintaining its adjudicative independence.
 The Commission’s adjudicative independence is a key element of the CER’s mandate.
 In carrying out its adjudicative role, the Commission adheres to the CER Act, informed by its preamble, s.
 35 of the Constitution Act, 1982, Part III of the Official Languages Act, and the rules of natural justice.

-While the Commission does not set the CER’s strategic direction or priorities, the Commission is consulted and provides input into the Board’s strategic planning and decision-making, as appropriate.
-As part of this, the Commission may identify and communicate to the CEO and Board broader requirements or improvement initiatives that would support the effective delivery of the Commission’s adjudicative mandate.
+While the Commission does not set the CER’s strategic direction or priorities, the Commission is consulted and provides input into the Board’s strategic planning and decision-making, as appropriate and maintaining its adjudicative independence.
+As part of this, the Commission may identify and communicate to the CEO and Board broader requirements or improvement initiatives that would support the effective delivery of the Commission’s mandate.

 The CEO is responsible for managing the CER’s day-to-day business and supervision of CER staff and for providing the support services and facilities needed by the Commission to exercise its powers and perform its duties and functions.
-The CEO is also accountable for ensuring IAC advice is communicated throughout the organization, meaningfully considered and responded to by CER management and staff, and implemented as required.
+The CEO also provides support and resources needed by the Board and the IAC in the execution of their mandates.
+The CEO is accountable for ensuring IAC advice is communicated throughout the organization, meaningfully considered and responded to by CER management and staff, and implemented as required.

 The CEO has the rank and the powers of a deputy head.
 This means that the CEO has multiple accountabilities – to the Board, the Minister, and other bodies such as the Treasury Board and the Public Service Commission.
-Among other things, the CEO is the accounting officer for the CER under the Financial Administration Act, is accountable for management of CER finances, human resources and labour relations, and for compliance with various Treasury Board policies and directives, such as those relating to risk, asset management and acquired services, information management and technology, people management, security, and official languages.
+Among other things, the CEO is the accounting officer for the CER under the Financial Administration Act, and is responsible for and holds final decision-making on matters of resource allocation and expenditure.
+The CEO is accountable for management of CER finances, human resources and labour relations, and for compliance with various Treasury Board policies and directives, such as those relating to risk, asset management and acquired services, information management and technology, people management, security, and official languages.

-In exercising his or her role, the CEO leads external engagement activities of the CER and serves as the authoritative CER spokesperson.
-The CEO leads and oversees the implementation of the Board’s strategic direction, as expressed through, for example, the Departmental Plan and priority Areas of FocusFootnote 2.
+In exercising their role, the CEO leads external engagement activities of the CER, with the strategic advice and direction of the Board, and serves as the authoritative CER spokesperson.
+The CEO leads and oversees the implementation of the Board’s strategic direction, as expressed through, for example, the Strategic Plan and Departmental Plan.
 The Board’s strategic direction informs the CEO’s leadership and how all CER staff carry out their work.
 CER staff, including management, under the supervision of the CEO, supports both the Board and Commission in carrying out their roles.
-The CEO ensures that the Commission has been consulted and its input is reflected as appropriate into proposed strategies presented to the Board.
+The CEO ensures that the Commission has been consulted and its input is reflected as appropriate into proposed implementation strategies presented to the Board.

-The primary roles of the Chief of Staff and Secretary of the Commission are to provide support to the Board and CEO, and Commission, respectively.
+The primary roles of the Chief of Staff and Secretary of the Commission are to provide support to the Board, CEO and IAC, and the Commission, respectively.
 The Chief of Staff and Secretary report to the CEO and work together to promote the functioning of and strategic alignment across the CER governance structure.
 They facilitate the collaboration and alignment mechanisms described in this guidance.

-- While the Board of Directors, Commission and CEO have unique roles and responsibilities,Footnote 3 they are interdependent.
+While the Board of Directors, Commission, CEO and IAC have unique roles and responsibilities,Footnote 2 they are interdependent.
 Communication, consultation, and collaboration is necessary in areas of shared interest to achieve strategic alignment and effective delivery of the CER’s mandate.
 Working in a manner that is misaligned, inconsistent or at cross-purposes gives rise to material organizational risk.
+When communicating and collaborating in areas of shared interest, the Board, Commission, and IAC each strive to share their advice and perspectives through a common or collective voice on behalf of their respective arms of the governance structure where possible.

-- Examples of areas of shared interests are listed below.
-It is important to note that, while the Board, Commission and CEO have a shared interest and contribute to varying degrees towards achieving positive outcomes in these areas, the roles and accountabilities of each within these areas are different and do not conflict.
+Examples of areas of shared interests are listed below.
+It is important to note that, while the Board, Commission, CEO, and IAC have a shared interest and contribute to varying degrees towards achieving positive outcomes in these areas, the roles and accountabilities of each within these areas are different and do not conflict.
+However, the IAC’s mandate and areas of interest align directly with, and are not separate from, those of the Board.

 - exemplary governance, CER performance and accountability